IBM/magkit-test/magkit-test-cms/README.md

 # Magkit Test CMS (Magnolia)

 This project contains a builder API to create mockito mocks of info.magnolia classes and stub their behaviour.
-The mocks are always created with some basic subbing of a default behaviour.
+The mocks are always created with some basic stubbing of a default behaviour.

 ## Usage
 ### Maven dependency